KodenOps/devops_challenge/day 1/README.md

 - call the main function

 Literally all of these are function (for Javascript people).
-The end product of the code will look like this [Here](https://github.com/KodenOps/devops_challenge/blob/main/day%201/src/weather_script.py)
+The end product of the code will look like this <a href="https://github.com/KodenOps/devops_challenge/blob/main/day%201/src/weather_script.py" target="_blank">Here</a>

 Now, let's test what we've cooked so far by navigating to the `src forlder` Then run this command `python weather_dashboard.py`